 All provider staff are required to attend an on-site induction before services begin.
 The induction will cover important information about the school, key policies and professional practices, and work health and safety (WHS) information such as emergency and evacuation procedures.
 As each school is different, provider staff will need to take part in an induction at each school they work in.

 As per the terms and conditions of this Scheme, providers are required to report quarterly on the work delivered using this reporting template.
 A quarterly reporting survey will be sent to all Scheme providers.

 Keeping details updated

 You are required to provide the department with:

-- Business structure, name or ownership changes
+- details of changes to business structure, name or ownership

 Frequently Asked Questions